-8 Ways to Build Credit When You’re Young
+8 Tips on How to Build Credit When You're Young

 Your credit score makes a difference in so many areas of life, from the rates you pay for auto insurance to the kind of mortgage you qualify for.
 But young people often find it hard to build a credit history, which is a major contributor to your credit score.
 Here are eight ways to get started building a credit history.

 The Credit CARD Act requires people under 21 years of age to have a co-signer or proof of independent income to get a card in their own name.

 If you don’t have either, consider becoming an authorized user on your parents’ account.
 If your parents make you pay them back for your purchases, this will give you practice in making regular payments.